+Series Number Seven - 1988 Saints

+Eight Photographs Essay - December, 2024

+Saints:

-Series Number Seven - 1988 Saints Eight Photographs Essay - July, 2024 Saints: 'Saints should always be judged guilty until they are proven innocent, but the tests that have to be applied to them are not, of course, the same in all cases.'
-So begins George Orwell's Reflections on Gandhi (1949) S aint Agnes was a member of the Roman elite born in 291 AD.
-As a young woman, she had many suitors, but refused their advances because of her devotion to purity.
+'Saints should always be judged guilty until they are proven innocent, but the tests that have to be applied to them are not, of course, the same in all cases.'
+So begins George Orwell's Reflections on Gandhi (1949)

+Sa young woman, she had many suitors, but refused their advances because of her devotion to purity.
 As a result, she was condemned to be dragged naked through the streets to a brothel.
 She prayed and her hair grew and covered her body.
 One man tried to rape her but was immediately struck blind.
 There was a trial and she was sentenced to death but the wood would not burn, whereupon an officer in charge drew his sword and beheaded her.
 Agnes is the patron saint of chastity, gardeners, girls, rape survivors and virgins.